woolfel/murmurio/README.md

 ## Goals

-At a high level, the goal of the project is to provide use friendly client for OpenAI Whisper API.
+The goal is to provide use friendly client for OpenAI API.
 It should provide these features:

 * fluent API for making  REST calls
 * support sync and async calls